 As malaria is still the most common cause of febrile illness in returning travellers from West Africa, the presence of risk factors for acquiring malaria should be assessed (e.g., living/working in, or travelling to, endemic area; inadequate or absent chemoprophylaxis; not using insecticides or bed nets).
 However, co-infection with malaria was seen in up to 5% of patients in West Africa during the 2014 outbreak, so the possibility of dual infection should be considered in all patients.

 Contacts of infected patients (including healthcare workers and household contacts) are at risk of infection if the person was exposed to body fluids of the infected patient without appropriate protective equipment.
-The incubation period after infection is 2 to 21 days (typically 3-12 days).
+The incubation period after infection is 2-21 days.
 Incubation periods may be shorter in children.
 Brief interactions, such as walking by a person or moving through a hospital, do not constitute close contact.

 Contact is defined by the World Health Organization (WHO) as someone who has:

 Slept in the same household as a patient